tjheslin1/sunday-arcana-recruitment/doc.md

 With leadership, the party tends to be more organised, and successful.
 When rolling on the _Adventure success_ table in [Appendix B](#p4), during their next adventure, you may roll twice, keeping both rewards.

+## Monk

+### ?

+## Paladin

+### ?

+## Rogue

+### Unreported adventure

+_Prerequisite: at least one recruited follower_
+<div style='margin-top:0px'></div>

+You can direct a follower of your choice to undertake a solo adventure, drawing from your experience to guide them to success without the reliance of others.

+Due to the subtle nature of this kind of mission, you can only have one unreported adventure in motion at any one time.

+An unreported adventure has the same chance of success as a if a small group of followers undertook this mission, unless the task would suffer significantly, such as requiring multiple events to take place at the same time in different locations.

+An unreported adventure might take the form of an undercover, intelligence gathering mission;
+an assassination or burglary, after which the follower might hide out for a period of time afterwards;
+or travel to a location that requires speed and stealth.

+\page

+<div class='pageNumber auto'></div>

 ## Sorceror